Who We Are

 We are a young family living out our dream!
 Brea Segger and Todd Howard quite simply want to contribute positively to their community and the planet while celebrating the simple joys of nature.
 To help us achieve this, we purchased Ravenhill Herb Farm in 2014.
 We care for this land so it provides nourishment for our family and community and improves in ecological health for future generations to enjoy.
 We use only sustainable and organic practices in our farming and are eager to support others to do the same.

 Where We've Been

-Brea and Todd are partners in Pacific Rim College (PRC), a leading school of complementary and integrative medicine in Victoria, British Columbia.
-We met working for an non-governmental organization in Tanzania where Todd and a few PRC students were providing acupuncture services.
+Brea and Todd are partners in Pacific Rim College (PRC), a leading school of holistic medicine and sustainable living in Victoria, British Columbia.
+We met working for a non-governmental organization in Tanzania where Todd and a few PRC students were providing acupuncture services.
 Brea was there teaching business skills, using expertise she gained from successfully running a business consulting organization.

 With Todd serving as the college's President and Brea as the Operations Director, PRC has educated thousands of students from around the world in natural healing modalities.
-In 2015 PRC was recognized as the Finalist for a Business of the Year Award with the Victoria Chamber of Commerce.
-With programs in herbal medicine, acupuncture, holistic nutrition, and doula training among others, a herb farm seemed like the perfect fit.
+PRC has garnered numerous honours over the years including Vancouver Island 'Professional Business of the Year' in 2016.
+With programs in herbal medicine, acupuncture, holistic nutrition, doula training, and permaculture design, a herb farm seemed like the perfect fit.

 Where We're Going

 Geographically, not very far.
 Ravenhill is our dream farm.